micage/mitask/README.md

 # mitask
-A node based build system also usable as all-purpose task manager
+A node based build system also usable as an all-purpose task manager